lanacaplana/lanacaplana.github.io/site/content/post/Understand-distributed-org/index.md

 ![Zoom meeting working from home](working-remotely-meeting.png)

 Many managers still require their employees to come to an office voicing their concerns of team productivity and retention or caring of already-set work processes.
-Well, those hesitant can learn from the SAP experience.
+Well, those hesitant can learn from the [SAP experience](https://www.sap.com/insights/viewpoints/remote-work-new-normal.html).
 With its 100,000 employees worldwide, it was one of the first digital companies to implement remote work ‘as a norm’ following their lockdown experience.
 With this decision, they demonstrated a high level of trust and concern to their personnel, as the internal polls showed up to 90% of staff would prefer to return to the office after the pandemic risks diminish.

-This theme uses [page bundles](https://gohugo.io/content-management/organization/#page-bundles) for featured images.
-There are two main different ways to add a featured image.